Biopsy 3. Histological examination

 • Petlev;

-• Trepanation - when the biopsy is taken using a sharp hollow tube;
+• Trepanation - when a biopsy is taken using a sharp hollow tube;

 • Shchipkov;

-• Scarifying - when a biopsy is scraped off.
+• Scarification - when the biopsy is scraped.

-The specific choice of method is determined by the nature and location of the area under study, but most often they resort to colonoscopy with biopsy.
+The specific choice of method is determined by the nature and location of the area being examined, but most often they resort to colonoscopy with biopsy.

 Pancreas

-Biopsy material from the pancreas is obtained in several ways: fine-needle aspiration, laparoscopic, transduodenal, intraoperative, etc.
+Biopsy material from the pancreas is obtained in several ways: fine needle aspiration, laparoscopic, transduodental, intraoperative, etc.

-Indications for pancreatic biopsy is the need to determine the morphological changes in pancreatic cells in the presence and to identify other pathological processes.
+Indications for a pancreatic biopsy are the need to determine morphological changes in pancreatic cells, if present, and to identify other pathological processes.

-In addition, this procedure is carried out in case of suspicion of the development of periarteritis nodosa, dermatopolymyositis, eosinophilic ascites, etc. Such a diagnosis is used with needles or in an open way.
+In addition, this procedure is performed if there is a suspicion of the development of periarteritis nodosa, dermatopolymyositis, eosinophilic ascites, etc. Such diagnostics are used using needles or in the open way.

 Heart

-Biopsy diagnostics of the myocardium helps to detect and confirm such pathologies as myocarditis, cardiomyopathy, ventricular arrhythmia of unknown etiology, as well as to identify the processes of rejection of the transplanted organ.
+Biopsy diagnosis of the myocardium helps to detect and confirm pathologies such as myocarditis, cardiomyopathy, ventricular arrhythmia of unknown etiology, as well as to identify processes of transplanted organ rejection.

-According to statistics, right ventricular biopsy is more often performed, while access to the organ is carried out through the jugular vein on the right, femoral or subclavian vein.
+According to statistics, a right ventricular biopsy is more often performed, with access to the organ through the right jugular vein, femoral or subclavian vein.
 All manipulations are controlled by fluoroscopy and ECG.

-A catheter (biopt) is inserted into the vein, which is brought to the required site where the sample is to be obtained.
-On the bioptom, special tweezers are opened, which bite off a small piece of tissue.
-During the procedure, a special medication is given through the catheter to prevent thrombosis.
+A catheter (bioptome) is inserted into the vein and guided to the desired area where the sample is to be obtained.
+On the bioptome, special tweezers open and bite off a small piece of tissue.
+To prevent thrombosis, a special medicine is pumped through the catheter during the procedure.

 Bladder